-They say that the Green Man is a metaphor - meaning something else, something far deeper in our psyche; it is a genetically inherited, subconscious remembrance of a former belief system... further suggestion that there is something extra special about this region; and it is wondered, how many similar inns and taverns around these parts have been erased without trace?
+The Green Man is a metaphor - meaning something else, something far deeper in our psyche; it is a genetically inherited, subconscious remembrance of a former belief system... further suggestion that there is something extra special about this region; and it is wondered, how many similar inns and taverns elsewhere on our Hog have been erased without trace?